-A.N Gosling, M. Macpherson, Janet Ayre, Mary Kennedy, Fannie McNeil, M. Rennie, Agnes M. Ayre, Helen M Baird, Anna M. Mitchell, Adeline E. Bowring
+AN Gosling, M. Macpherson, Janet Ayre, Mary Kennedy, Fannie McNeil, M. Rennie, Agnes M. Ayre, Helen M Baird, Anna M. Mitchell, Madeline E. Bowering.

 By 1925, with the support of the Prime Minister, leading members of the cabinet, and a number of outport members of Government, the franchise bill passed through the Assembly and the Legislative Council.
 The suffragists celebrated their newly won rights on April 21, 1925 with a women-only Victory Banquet.

-A head tax of three hundred dollars as legislated in "An Act Respecting the Immigration of Chinese Persons" (1906) undoubtedly restricted the immigration of Chinese women and children who might have joined the male members of their families in Newfoundland.
+In 1906, a head tax of three hundred dollars, as legislated in "An Act Respecting the Immigration of Chinese Persons", was adopted by the House of Assembly in the Colonial Building.
+It undoubtedly restricted the immigration of Chinese women and children who might have joined the male members of their families in Newfoundland.
 Most of the Chinese immigrants to Newfoundland were too poor to pay the tax.

 Though the earliest documentation of the Chinese in Newfoundland dates to 1895 (an advertisement for the opening of a laundry appeared on August 24, 1895 in the newspapers The Evening Telegram and The Evening Herald) evidence of the first Chinese woman living in the colony does not occur until 1927.
 It was reported that Mrs. Lee, wife to Au Kim Lee, a Chinese naturalized British, did not stay long but returned to China while pregnant and gave birth on the journey.